Particl-Community/academy/in-depth/indepth_voting.rst

 |    Duration   |             10,080 blocks minimum            |
 +---------------+----------------------------------------------+

-The other type of proposals, protocol consensus changing proposals, are a bit more important in scope and can significantly impact the ecosystem.
+The other type of proposals, protocol consensus changing proposals, are typically more critical in scope and can significantly impact the ecosystem.
 They are any proposal that requires a specific change in the protocol, such as, for example, modifying the inflation rate of the blockchain, introducing a new privacy technology, etc.

-Just like non protocol consensus changing proposals, their quorum requirement stands at 20%.
+Just like non-protocol consensus-changing proposals, their quorum requirement stands at 20%.
 But because of their increased level of importance and ramifications, they require a higher level of approval from the community.
 In fact, the required approval rate has to be at least 75%.
 Finally, the duration of any protocol consensus vote has to be a minimum of 10,080 blocks (roughly two weeks) to give ample time to anyone to be able to cast their vote.

 ----